How to Deal with Altitude Sickness on High Treks

 Mind Over Matter

 Mental preparedness is just as important as physical readiness.
-Here’s how to fortify your mind:
+High altitude can affect your mood and cognition in ways that catch you off guard.

 Visualization Techniques